 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Federal No Surprises Act

 Transparency in Health Care

-In October 2020, the federal government issued the "transparency in coverage" final rule.
-The rule imposes new transparency requirements on most group health plans and health insurers.
+In October 2020, the federal government issued the "transparency in coverage" final rule under the Federal No Surprises Act.
+The rule provides protection against balance or "surprise" billing under certain circumstances, and phases in new transparency requirements on most group health plans and health insurers.
 The purpose of the requirements is to enable consumers to make informed health care purchasing decisions.

 What is "balance billing" (sometimes called "surprise billing")?

 When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
 You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.

 Nonparticipating describes providers and facilities that haven’t signed a contract with your health plan.
 Nonparticipating providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
 This is called balance billing.
 This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.

 Surprise billing is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care, such as when you have an emergency or schedule a visit at a participating facility but are unexpectedly treated by a nonparticipating provider.